fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Can I disable usage statistics via the config file or a CLI flag?
 Apart from an admin [disabling usage](https://fleetdm.com/docs/using-fleet/usage-statistics#disable-usage-statistics) statistics on the Fleet UI, you can edit your `fleet.yml` config file to disable usage statistics.
 Look for the `server_settings` in your `fleet.yml` and set `enable_analytics: false`.
 Do note there is no CLI flag option to disable usage statistics at this time.

+## How do I downgrade from Fleet Premium to Fleet Free?
+To downgrade from Fleet Premium to Fleet Free, do follow the following steps:

+### Users
+- Back up all user roles by running `fleetctl get user_roles > user_roles.yml`
+  - Why?
+User roles can be reset using `fleetctl apply -f user_roles.yml` if you upgrade later.
+- Update all users so that they have global access.
+If a user shouldn't have global access delete this user.
+  - Why?
+Users with team level access won't be able to see any hosts following the downgrade process.

+### Scheduled queries
+- Manually move any scheduled queries that belong to a team to the global "All teams" level.
+- Remove all scheduled queries that belong to a team.
+  - Why?
+Scheduled queries that belong to a team will no longer run on any hosts following the downgrade process.

+### Policies
+- Manually move any policies that belong to a team to the global "All teams" level.
+- Delete all policies that belong to a team.
+  - Policies that belong to a team will no longer run following the downgrade process.

+### Teams
+- Backup all teams by running `fleetctl get teams > teams.yml`
+  - Why?
+User roles can be reset using `fleetctl apply -f teams.yml` if you upgrade later.
+- Delete all teams.
+This will move all hosts to the global level
+  - Why?
+If teams aren't deleted, unintended queries may continue to run on these hosts.